ramuta/gae-py3-boilerplate/docs/deployment.md

 You will probably need to enable billing for your project, but don't worry - this does not mean Google will start charging you.
 Google has a very generous **free quota** and you will very likely stay within that quote.

-But it doesn't hurt to set up the daily limit for your GAE app on Google Cloud Console (type "App Engine settings" in the Search box and then enter the daily spending limit (it can be 0).
+### 5) Enable Cloud Tasks API

+Cloud Tasks are not enabled by default, so you'll have to enable it by yourself on the Google Cloud Console, the same way as Cloud Build API was enabled in the previous step.

-### 5) Deploy your code to GAE
+### 6) Deploy your code to GAE

 The next step is to deploy your code to Google Cloud: